fernandopiani/hotel-cancellation-project/README.md

-The data represtened by the boxplot above aligns with our intuition - bookings made far in advance are somewhat more prone to cancellations given that there is more time for plans to change.
+The data represented by the boxplot above aligns with our intuition - bookings made far in advance are somewhat more prone to cancellations given that there is more time for plans to change.

 #### Feature engineering